 Bagan is an ancient royal city brimming with history that dates back to the 2nd century.

-Bagan-City Highlights Visit the largest temple complex in Southeast Asia, with its numerous pagodas and temples, including the famous Ananda Temple.
-Take a stroll through the unique and one-of-its-kind market of Nyaung U, and the view the imposing Shwezigon Pagoda.
-Appreciate the wall paintings in the Kupyaukyi Temple, and admire collection of artifacts in the Bagan Museum.
+Highlights Of Bagan Visit the largest temple complex in Southeast Asia!
+Bagan is an architectural delight with its numerous pagodas and beautiful temples, including the famous Buddhist Ananda Temple that was built in 1105 AD.
+Stroll through the unique and colorful Nyaung U market and visit the imposing Shwezigon Pagoda surrounded by numerous shrines.
+Witness the stunning wall paintings inside the Kupyaukyi Temple and discover an astounding collection of artifacts inside the Bagan Museum.

 Mandalay is Myanmar’s royal capital and lies in the northern heart of the country, on the eastern bank of Irawaddy River.